-Tue-Sat, noon-7:30pm; Sun, noon-6pm; Mon, closed
+Tue-Thu and Sat, 11:30am-7pm; Fri, noon-7:30pm; Sun, noon-6pm; Mon, closed

 1 at 66th St.-Lincoln Center

-American Express, MasterCard, Visa
+American Express, Discover, MasterCard, Visa

 In 1961, as folk art was beginning to gel as the overarching term for everything from primitive paintings to Shaker furniture, a small group of pioneering collectors founded a gallery devoted to this emerging field.
 That institution—now called the American Folk Art Museum—has gone on to play a central role in fostering interest in self-taught artists and artisans nationwide.
 Today, as owners of one of the country’s largest collections of such hard-to-classify works, the organization acts as an indispensable interpreter and promoter of folk/outsider art.
-The multi-floored exhibition space is roughly divided between temporary exhibits, addressing one artist or subject, and a permanent exhibit that draws from holdings of over 5,000 pieces.
-Themed sections allow a thoughtful consideration of original intent as it bears on aesthetic value.
-The sheer variety of disparate works on display attests to folk art's ever-expanding definition: quilts, ceramics, textiles, sculpture, paintings and furniture.